-In many applications of matching models with contracts, there is a natural ordering on contract terms and it is reasonable to assume that preferences are monotone with respect to the ordering: In the cadet-to-branch matching model of~\cite{SonmezSwitzer2013} the contract-term is the service time in the military and it is natural to assume that cadets prefer a shorter to a longer service in the same branch.
+In this paper, we study stable and (group)-strategy-proof mechanisms for matching markets with contracts in which students have monotone preferences in contract-terms,\footnote{Colleges' preferences are not necessarily monotone in our analysis.} and explore how much the assumptions of substitutability and the law of aggregate demand can be relaxed in this context.
+Our research question is motivated by the observation that in many applications, there is a natural ordering over contracts terms, and it is reasonable to assume that preferences are monotone with respect to the ordering: In college admission problems with stipends~\cite[]{Hassidim2017,AbizadaDur2017}, it is natural to assume that students prefer being admitted with a stipend to being admitted without a stipend at the same college, or more generally, being admitted with a higher stipend than a lower stipend at the same college.\footnote{There is empirical evidence that monotonicity is violated for reported preferences of some participants in the Israeli psychology match, see~\citealp{hassidim2016}.
+But it seems likely that these monotonicity violations can be attributed to students failing to play the weakly dominant strategy of revealing preferences truthfully, rather than to them having non-monotone preferences.} In the cadet-to-branch matching model of~\cite{SonmezSwitzer2013} the contract-term is the service time in the military and it is natural to assume that cadets prefer a shorter to a longer service in the same branch.
 This assumption is for example made in the analysis of~\cite{Jagadeesan2016}.
-In college admission problems~\cite[]{Hassidim2017,AbizadaDur2017} with stipends, it is natural to assume that students prefer being admitted with a stipend to being admitted without a stipend at the same college, or more generally, being admitted with a higher stipend than a lower stipend at the same college.\footnote{There is empirical evidence that monotonicity is violated for reported preferences of some participants in the Israeli psychology match, see~\citealp{hassidim2016}.
-But it seems likely that this monotonicity violations can be attributed to students failing to play the weakly dominant strategy of revealing preferences truthfully, rather than that they have non-monotone preferences.} For the medical match, mechanisms which allow for flexible salaries have been proposed~\cite[]{Crawford2008}, and it seems reasonable that doctors in these mechanisms would prefer working for a higher salary rather than a lower salary at the same hospital.
+For the medical match, mechanisms which allow for flexible salaries have been proposed~\cite[]{Crawford2008}, and it seems reasonable that doctors in these mechanisms would prefer working for a higher salary rather than a lower salary at the same hospital.